 The Benefits of Receiving Prior Authorizations From Insurance Companies

 Insurance authorizations are a key part of providing services, but they can be confusing and difficult to manage in some practices.
 Prior authorization is a process required by many health insurance companies.
 Without it, the patient’s procedure, medication, or service may go unpaid.
 In most situations involving ABA authorizations, it is critical to have a behavioral health plan that clearly demonstrates the need for these services as medically necessary for the patient.
-There are various steps to this process:
+There are various steps to this process.

 - Ongoing authorization: The process of obtaining authorization for ongoing care is much the same as the previous step to receive approval for the assessment.
 This step involves getting approval to provide care for a set number of hours over a six-month period.
-This may take a bit more time than other authorizations due to the need to determine if the care is medically necessary.
+This may take a bit more time than other authorizations for insurance for ABA therapy due to the need to determine if the care is medically necessary.
 In some situations, the insurance provider may require a peer review or live review.
 A case manager may want to review the treatment plan to ensure it is the best choice.

 - Treatment starts: Once authorization occurs, treatment can begin on an ongoing basis.
 It is possible that authorization to continue care will be necessary over time.
-Usually after six months of care, the authorization process must begin once more.
+Usually, after six months of care, the authorization process must begin once more.